Locally Prominent Semantic Features

 The navigation computer can receive responses to the navigational instruction query.
 The responses to the navigational instruction query can include signals or data received from input devices that can receive the responses from a user of the navigation computer (e.g., a keyboard, touch screen display, and microphone).

 The navigation computer can adjust the entropic criteria based at least in part on the responses to the navigational instruction query.
-When the responses indicate that at least one navigational instruction was useful, the entropic criteria can get adjusted by modifying the entropic criteria.
-For example, when the entropic criteria include a minimum rate of occurrence of a feature (e.g., a certain type of restaurant occurs once per two and a half square kilometers), and the responses indicate that the landmark became confused with another landmark with the same feature, the minimum rate of occurrence of the feature can get decreased (e.g., the certain type of restaurant occurs once every three square kilometers).
+When the responses state that at least one navigational instruction was useful, the entropic criteria can get adjusted by modifying the entropic criteria.
+For example, when the entropic criteria include a smallest rate of occurrence of a feature (e.g., a certain type of restaurant occurs once per two and a half square kilometers), and the responses state that the landmark became confused with another landmark with the same feature, the smallest rate of occurrence of the feature can get decreased (e.g., the certain type of restaurant occurs once every three square kilometers).

 Improving Landmark Determination For Navigation And Geocode